mcuntz/pyjams/README.rst

    * - fread
      - Read numbers from a file into 2D float array
    * - fsread
      - Read numbers and strings from a file into 2D float and string arrays
    * - functions
      - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize
    * - gridcellarea
      - Area of grid cells on Earth
    * - infonetcdf
-     - Extract information from netCDF file, same as `ncinfo`
+     - Deprecated, moved to package ncio_.
+Extract information from netCDF file, same as `ncinfo`
    * - int2roman
      - Integer to Roman numeral conversion
    * - kernel_regression